DumplingIsNice/COMSYS723_Assignment_1_Team12_LCFR/README.md

 D) Confidential peer review.
 - Submit the confidential peer review to Canvas.
 The review must include a textual description of your reflection on the work of your partner with at **least 10 lines**.
 - Non-submission of the peer review results in a penalty of 10% of the total mark for the assignment.

+## Instructions

+Instructions for running this project on a DE2-115 board.

+**Folder Structure:**
+- documentation:
+  - Brief and system spec document
+  - A copy of this report
+- system
+  - System SRAM object (.sof)
+  - SOPC Builder file (.sopcinfo)
+- software
+  - calculation - depreciated folder
+  - customAPI - contains all functions for interacting with board & peripheral components
+  - freeRTOS - freeRTOS system files
+  - RTOS - contains all custom define tasks and global variable
+  - Main.c

+Program a de2-115 board with the .sof file and build an empty eclipse project with the .sopcinfo.
+Move all folders under software into the software folder of the project.
+Set the 1u timer as the timestamp timer in the BSP editor.
+Compile and run with a VGA display and p/s2 keyboard connection.

+**P/s2 Keyboard Input commands**
+All inputs are inputted and then registered via ENTER key.
+Ensure ENTER is pressed to clear previous input before inputting a new command.
+After entering one of the threshold setting commands (and have registered it) the next input will expect a decimal number and set the threshold value to that input.
+Any invalid input will not change the threshold value.

+**Available Inputs (case-sensitive)**
+- ENTER (key) - register command and clear carriage for new input.
+- freq - began setting frequency threshold.
+Next set of inputs determines the value.
+- rate - began setting the rate of change threshold.
+Next set of inputs determines the value.

+**Example:**
+freq + ENTER + 49.6 + ENTER - will set the frequency threshold value to 49.6Hz